mccanne/sharkfest/README.md

 zapi use PileOfStuff@main
 zapi load pile.zson
 ```
+> The "zapi use" command is like "git checkout".

 Brim doesn't really know what to make of it.
 * It doesn't look like Zeek or Suricata